IBM-Bluemix-Docs/mass-data-migration/connect-share-smb.md

 {:preview: .preview}
 {:term: .term}

-# Connecting to the network share by using SMB
+# Mounting SMB shares on Windows
 {: #connect-smb-share}

 To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Server Message Block (SMB) protocol.